ctp-eos/ctp-sci/CTPSci vs Annaka Harris Consciousness Models.md

 ---

-## 1. The Limitations of Emergentist and Panpsychist Views
+## 1. The Limitations of Present Date/Emergentist and Panpsychist Views

 Harris critiques the emergentist view, highlighting the lack of empirical evidence explaining how subjective experience (qualia) arises from physical processes.
 She suggests that this gap indicates a need to consider consciousness as a fundamental component of the universe, akin to space or time.
 This aligns with panpsychism, which posits that consciousness is a fundamental and ubiquitous feature of reality.